 3. La Ciotat seems to be more favourable.
-About 20 min farther away, e.g. in Cassis, I saw the same stuff (e.g. in the bakery) more expensive than in La Ciotat.
+About 20 min farther away, e.g. in Cassis, I saw the same stuff (e.g. in the bakery) which was more expensive than in La Ciotat.
 So for me, La Ciotat was a perfect “headquarters” to travel around Provence.
-For example, you can drive from La Ciotat to Marseille in just 40 minutes and do visit some points of interest there, like visiting the Château d’If in Marseille.
+For example, you can drive from La Ciotat to Marseille in just 40 minutes and visit some points of interest there, like the famous fortress and former prison Château d’If .

 Also, you could drive to a place called Saint-Cyr-sur-Mer which is located about 20 min east of La Ciotat.
 In Sain-Cyr-sur-Mer, you will find a better beach than in La Ciotat.

-Costs of parking: about 2,- EUR per hour
+Costs of parking at the beach: about 2,- EUR per hour

-Note: The parking place is in demand, so don’t go too late there.
-Try to arrive before 11:30 a.m. to get a parking lot.
-Otherwise, it could happen, you would need to park in one of the parallel streets (for free) but you would need to have a bit of luck to snatch a parking lot there.
+Pleas note: The parking lots are in demand, so don’t go too late there.
+Try to arrive before 11:30 a.m. to get a parking place.
+Otherwise it could happen you would need to park in one of the parallel streets (for free) but you would need to have a bit of luck to snatch a parking lot there.

 Where to park in La Ciotat when you choose to stay at La Maison d’Odette?